celinelatulipe/ThinkLikeComputer/_sources/FunctionsParametersScope/intro-FunctionParameters.rst

 "abc" or the list [3, 9, "hello"], is a parameter value.

-When a function has one or more parameters, the names of the parameters appear in the function definition, and the values to assign to those parameters appear inside the parentheses of the function invocation.
+When a function has one or more parameters, the names of the parameters appear in the function definition, and the values to assign to those parameters appear inside the parentheses of the function invocation when you call that function.
 Let's look at each of those a little more carefully.

 In the definition, the parameter list is sometimes referred to as the **formal parameters** or **parameter names**.
 These names can be any valid variable name.
 If there is more than one, they are separated by commas.

-In the function invocation, inside the parentheses one value should be provided for each of the parameter names.
+In the function invocation (call), inside the parentheses one value should be provided for each of the parameter names.
 These values are separated by commas.
 The values can be specified either directly, or by any python expression including a reference to some other variable name.